aridjayarecipes/cutesrecipes.web.app/content/post/2234-steps-to-prepare-super-quick-homemade-plum-pie.md

 1. Prepare 3 eggs

 Mix the cornflour with a little of Roll out two-thirds of the pastry on a floured surface.
 Use to line a pie dish, letting the pastry hang.
 This pie might just be one of my faves.
-It&#39;s so pretty, and the Triple Berry Plum Pie.
+It's so pretty, and the Triple Berry Plum Pie.

 <!--inarticleads2-->